Secretaries Hillary Clinton of State and Robert Gates of Defense came down hard on China this week.

-Ahead of a state visit by President Hu Jintao’s visit to Washington later this month, Clinton said that Sino-American relations are at a “critical juncture,” adding that the world expects China to abide by and help shape “a rules-based international order.”
+Ahead of a state visit by President Hu Jintao to Washington, Clinton said that Sino-American relations are at a “critical juncture,” adding that the world expects China to abide by and help shape “a rules-based international order.”

-He said in Tokyo today that America’s military presence in East Asia remains integral to the region’s stability.
+He said in Tokyo that America’s military presence in East Asia remains crucial to the region’s stability.
 “Without such a presence,” he warned, “North Korea military provocations could be more outrageous or worse.
 China might behave more assertively toward its neighbors.”

 Gates explicitly cited a territorial dispute that erupted between China and Japan last year to underscore the lasting significance of Japan’s alliance with the United States.

 The defense chief also expressed his concern about the “lethal” behavior of North Korea.
 Both secretaries called on the Chinese to help resolve the dangerous situation on the peninsula.
 Clinton urged Beijing to use its “unique ties” with the regime to persuade it to end its nuclear program.

 While stressing the importance of improved bilateral relations with China, Clinton said that America views things within a “broader regional framework,” referring to the strong ties it maintains with other nations in East Asia, including Japan, the Philippines, South Korea, Taiwan and Thailand — all of whom are worried about China’s increasing willingness to secure its interest with intimidation, if not force.